 A little introductory video clip on German Jugger.

-Now, about the way Jugger is played in Germany compared to Australia.
+Now, about the way Jugger is played in Germany and most other countries.

-We don't use stakes.
+We don't use stakes as done in Australia in the past.
 Instead, there are hollow-pointed foam pyramids or just circles.
 You stick the skull into the pyramid or put it in the circle - and it doesn't "hop away" - you happy one earn a point.

 The German skull is a foam replica of a dog's skull.
 Some call it "Jugg", others "Schädel" (="skull").
-Since we don't use poles, some do shape their skull quite ... realistic.
+Since we don't use poles to stick skulls on, some do shape their skull quite ... realistic.
 Holes and spikes are avoided for safety reasons, however.

 We usually count stones by hitting a drum or, in some cases, throwing stones against a metal plate.
 A player hit by a Pompfe gets down for 5, if hit by a chain for 8 stones.